 - i) Nature of Business: Nature of business is an important factor which influences the dividend policy.
 Any company engaged in the production with steady demand which is not influenced by variations in business cycles can follow a liberal dividend policy.
-Companies with seasonal or cyclical variations in their demand for product cannot follow liberal dividend policy.
-They adopt a cautious approach. - ii) Composition of shareholders: Composition of shareholders influence current income requirements of shareholders.
-If the shareholders belong to low income brackets or retired persons the expectation for a regular dividend will be more which influences the dividend policy.
+These are the various factors which are controllable by taking Companies with seasonal whereas, or cyclical variations in their demand for product cannot follow liberal dividend policy.
+They adopt a cautious approach. - ii) Composition of the shareholders: Composition of shareholders influence current income requirements of shareholders.
+If the shareholders belong to low income brackets or retired persons the expectation for a regular dividend will be more.
+Which influences the dividend policy. - iii) Alternative uses of funds: If the shareholders have alternative uses of the funds they would prefer the company to declare dividends so that they can invest the dividend amounts in the alternative opportunities. - iv) Future Requirements of the company: Companies having profitable ventures on hand, or companies having plans for future expansions, diversifications etc prefer to retain earnings by adopting a low dividend payout ratio.

-- iii) Alternative uses of funds: If the shareholders have alternative uses of the funds they would prefer the company to declare dividends so that they can invest the dividend amounts in the alternative opportunities. - iv) Future Requirements of the company : Companies having profitable ventures on hand, or companies having plans for future expansions, diversifications etc prefer to retain earnings by adopting a low dividend payout ratio. - v) Control: If a company adopts a liberal dividend policy, it may have to access the capital market through a fresh issue of shares.
+- v) Control: If a company adopts a liberal dividend policy, it may have to access the capital market through a fresh issue of shares.
 This may dilute the control of the existing shareholders, as the proportion of their shareholding decreases with every fresh issue of shares.
-If the existing shareholders do not like to dilute their control, they would prefer low dividend payout. - vi) Desire for financial solvency and liquidity: The dividend policy of a company is influenced by the need for liquid funds for meeting working capital requirement.
+If the existing shareholders do not like to dilute their control, they would prefer low dividend payout. - vi) Desire for financial solvency and liquidity: The dividend policy of a company is influenced by a company's need for liquid funds for meeting working capital requirement.
 It depends upon the credit standing of a company.

-15.3 Dividend policies of companies :
+11.3 Dividend policies of companies: